A swimming school of 50-million-year-old fish, caught in the act

 Fifty million years ago, a throng of thimble-sized fish met its untimely end.
-Now, a team of Japanese scientists might have uncovered the pristinely-preserved mass grave that immortalized these doomed creatures’ final moments.
+Now, a team of Japanese scientists may have uncovered the pristinely-preserved mass grave that immortalized these doomed creatures’ final moments.

 The fossil, described in a study published yesterday in the journal Proceedings of the Royal Society B, appears to showcase a social group, or shoal, of fish in a configuration reminiscent of what’s observed in modern species, suggesting that schooling behavior evolved many eons ago.
 But because fossils can take a while to form, it might be too early to tell whether this freeze frame accurately reflects how the group moved before its members died.